naiyt/trello-rss/README.md

 I decided to throw together some quick Python over the weekend to create an RSS feed for your Trello account.
 I personally find this useful, as I have a lot of Trello boards, but I don't always have Trello in an open browser window.
 This is particularly useful if you've got multiple group boards you are participating in, and would like to get a quick glance at what's happened over the past day or so, over all your boards.

+You're welcome to extend this into your own app, or use [my web app to generate Trello RSS feeds](http://trellorss.appspot.com).

 ## Dependencies

-- Uses [sarumont's py-trello] (https://github.com/sarumont/py-trello/) API wrapper.
-I've made a few changes that haven't been pulled yet, so [use my fork of it for now] (https://github.com/naiyt/trello-rss).
+- [sarumont's py-trello] (https://github.com/sarumont/py-trello/) API wrapper.
 - [PyRSS2Gen] (https://pypi.python.org/pypi/PyRSS2Gen) is used to create the actual RSS object.
 - Python 2.x.
 No Python 3 support right now.
 - A [Trello API Key] (https://trello.com/1/appKey/generate) and [authentication token] (https://trello.com/docs/gettingstarted/index.html#getting-a-token-from-a-user).
 A token is not necessary if you are viewing public boards.